EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-policylabel/authentication-policylabel.md

 ##Synopsys

-add authentication policylabel &lt;labelName>
+add authentication policylabel &lt;labelName> [-comment &lt;string>] -loginSchema &lt;string>

 ##Arguments

 <b>labelName</b>
 Name for the new authentication policy label.
 Must begin with a letter, number, or the underscore character (_), and must contain only letters, numbers, and the hyphen (-), period (.) pound (#), space ( ), at (@), equals (=), colon (:), and underscore characters.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my authentication policy label? or ?authentication policy label?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication policy label" or 'authentication policy label').

+<b>comment</b>
+Any comments to preserve information about this authentication policy label.

+<b>loginSchema</b>
+Login schema associated with authentication policy label.